karayabin/universe-snapshot/universe/Ling/Light_Kit_Admin/doc/api/Ling/Light_Kit_Admin/Widget/Picasso/LightKitAdminChloroformWidget.md

 - ZephyrTemplateEngine::getErrors &ndash; Returns the errors of this instance.
 - ZephyrTemplateEngine::setDirectory &ndash; Sets the directory.
 - ZephyrTemplateEngine::interpret &ndash; and returns the resulting html code.
-- ZephyrTemplateEngine::addError &ndash; Adds an error to this instance.